 A. Pick a good location for the betta fish aquarium.

 Some places at home are just bad for fish aquariums.
 To choose an ideal location, please refer to The Location to Set up a Home Aquarium.

 Once the betta fish aquarium has been set up, you must not rush to get your betta fish.
 You need to make sure everything is working properly by turning them all on.
 Check the thermometer for water temperature and adjust the heater accordingly.
 Make sure the filter is working too.

 C. Aquarium Nitrogen Cycle

 A fishless cycling is required to get your aquarium nitrogen cycle going.
 For further details, please refer to Aquarium Nitrogen Cycle and Fishless Cycling.
-If you absolutely have to get your betta fish as soon as possible, please get a bottle of Tetra SafeStart (commercialized live bacteria in a bottle) to jump start the aquarium nitrogen cycle.
+If you have to get your betta fish as soon as possible, please get a bottle of Tetra SafeStart (commercialized live bacteria in a bottle) to jump-start the aquarium nitrogen cycle.
 Make sure you get a bottle that is rated for at least twice your tank size.
-You may get your betta fish 24 hours after you have dumped the whole bottle of Tetra SafeStart into the fish tank with filter running the whole time.
+You may get your betta fish 24 hours after you have dumped the whole bottle of Tetra SafeStart into the fish tank with the filter running the whole time.

 D. Get a single betta fish for one fish tank.